sathishvp2495/FleetStudio/county-application/README.md

 <h4>Steps to run the application<h4>

-step 1: Go to <h5>countyapplication<h5> class and right click the class and go to Run As -> Spring Boot App step 2: After the application start go to postman or any browser and hit the below urls
+step 1: Go to countyapplication.class and right click the class and go to Run As -> Spring Boot App

+step 2: After the application start go to postman or any browser and hit the below urls
   <br>
   http://localhost:3000/suggest/AL